SUNY launches ’30 Day Vax Challenge’, push to get more students vaccinated

 Students are encouraged to submit a video of themselves, explaining why they chose to get vaccinated.

-It’s not just about return to normalcy, it’s about keeping everyone safe, Follaco says.
+Follaco said it’s not just about return to normalcy, but also about keeping everyone safe.

 “The Delta Variant is emerging and becoming more and more prevalent in the United States, it’s highly contagious so it’s really really important that people get vaccinated,” said Follaco.